Health Risks and Dangers of IV Drug Use

 Since everyone is unique, treatment plans are customized to the needs of each individual.
 That said, various levels of care are available including:24

-To determine just how much you’d pay out of pocket for treatment, contact an AAC admissions navigator at .
-Caring professionals are available 24/7 for a confidential conversation to discuss treatment options, answer your questions, and help you or a loved one take the first steps toward recovery today.
+To determine just how much you’d pay out of pocket for treatment, Reach out to connect with an AAC admissions navigator.
+Caring professionals are available 24/7 to confidentially explain your treatment options, answer your questions, and help you or a loved one take the first steps toward recovery today.